joedefen/pwr-tray/README.md

         }
         exec_always --no-startup-id ~/.local/bin/pwr-tray
 ```
-* If you use `polybar` for status, then it may be best to run `pwr-tray` from polybar's 'launch' script, and I had to run it as `env DISPLAY=:0 pwr-tray` and delay to ensure the tray is ready.
+* If you use `polybar` for status, then it may be best to run `pwr-tray` from polybar's 'launch' script; e.g., `sleep 1.5 && setsid ~/.local/bin/pwr-tray &`;  the delay may be need to allow time for the tray to become ready.

 ### sway Specific Notes
 * Uninstall or disable all competing energy saving programs (e.g., `swayidle`, `xfce4-power-manager`, etc.) when running `sway` whether started by `systemd` or `sway/config` or whatever.
-* NOTE: on `sway`, `pwr-tray` cannot read the title time and do its usual micromanagement of
-  the system; instead, it runs a `swayidle` whose arguments may change with you change `pwr-tray`
+* **NOTE**: on `sway`, `pwr-tray` cannot read the idle time and do its usual micromanagement; instead, it runs a `swayidle` command whose arguments may vary with your settings.
-  settings either in the .ini file or by clicking tray items.
-* Edit `/etc/system/logind.conf` and uncomment `HandlePowerKey=`, `HandlePowerKey=`,
-  `HandlePowerKey=`, and `HandlePowerKey=`, and set the action to `suspend`
-  (reboot or restart `systemd-logind`).
-That enables the ever-running `sway-idle` to handle
-  the suspend / resume events.
+* Edit `/etc/system/logind.conf` and uncomment `HandlePowerKey=` and `HandleLidSwitch=`, and set each action to `suspend`; then either reboot or restart `systemd-logind`.
+That enables the ever-running `swayidle` to handle the suspend / resume events.
+* Again, find a way to start `pwr-tray`; perhaps adding to sway's config: `exec_always --no-startup-id sleep 2 && ~/.local/bin/pwr-tray`; a delay may be required to let the tray initialize.

 ### KDE (X11) Specific Notes
 * In Settings/Energy Saving, disable "Screen Energy Saving", "Suspend session", etc., except keep the "Button events handling" and make it as you wish (e.g., "When power button pressed", "Sleep").